maxpenner/DECT-NR-Plus-SDR/README.md

 sudo ./dectnrp "../configurations/basic_simulator/"
 ```

 The executable `dectnrp` requires exactly one argument, which is a path to a directory containing three configuration files `radio.json`, `phy.json` and `upper.json`.
 Each configuration file configures its respective layer(s).
 In the case of `upper.json`, this also implies the name of the firmware to load.
-The SDR is stopped by pressing control+c.
+The SDR is stopped by pressing ctrl+c.

 The configuration files may also contain multiple instances of the SDR.
 In fact, each configuration file configures its layer(s) by listing one or multiple layer units: